mynk-tmr/notes/Javascript/Async-and-Performance.md

 Drawbacks of Promises
 - single value or reason => needs array/object wrapping to send >1
 - only way to pinpoint errors is 1 eventListener on window
-- callbacks trigger only once, unlike events
+- handlers trigger only once, unlike for events
 - promisifying api takes effort => use a library